NoBlackBoxes/LastBlackBox/course/bootcamp/day_4/Morning.md

     pip3 install numpy --upgrade

 If you have any issues here, let us know.

+**If you are using the headless Lite OS, it may happen that you need to install a couple of more libraries: **

+    sudo apt-get python3-opencv
+    sudo apt-get python3-pip

-Next, transfer the cameraStream.py file somewhere on your Raspberry Pi, e.g. in /home/pi/Documents.
-You can then execute it using the following command:
+Next, transfer the `cameraStream.py` file somewhere on your Raspberry Pi, e.g. in `/home/pi/Documents`.
+You can then execute it using the following command (starting with `python`):

     \~$ python3 Documents/cameraStream.py